-The Ultimate Guide To Catfishing Gear – Everything you need to know about gear from line, terminal tackle, hooks, weights and everything in between.
+The Ultimate Guide To Catfishing Gear – Everything you need to know about gear from the line, terminal tackle, hooks, weights, and everything in between.
 Catfish tackle for success.

 Catfish Bait Made Simple: The Top 5 Catfish Baits – The simple guide to choosing catfish baits that actually catch fish.
 Chicken livers are nowhere on the list and you shouldn’t be using frozen bait either.